Magnetic charge quantization from SYM considerations: A short action-free analysis

-instead of its contribution to the action.
-This is the direct consequence of the fact that $S_{FI}$ means no physics for the system because it equals to an interesting property for the configuration which implies that $D_V$ is a definite function (not a field variable) over the region of the singularity.
-In ordinary case we should extract the singularity during the integration over Wilson loop while in the SYM version the integration is performed over the singular region.
-Consider how SUSY allows us to probe around singularities.
-It is because $\int d^4 \theta$ removes the singular part of the vector multiplet.
+In an ordinary case, we should extract the singularity during the integration over the Wilson loop while in the SYM version, the integration is performed over the singular region.
+Look how SUSY allows us to probe around singularities because of $\int \text{d}^4 \theta$.

-But how can we show that this SUSY and gauge invariance quantity can be called $Q_M$?
-On the D3 worldvolume and near the defect, in order to eliminate the quadratic delta divergence, the general form of $Q_1$ which leads to non-vanishing finite contribution to $D_V$ on the defect is:
+But how can we show that (\ref{18}), which is both SUSY and gauge invariance, can be called $Q_M$?
+On the D3 worldvolume and near the defect, a suitable gauge transformation leads to a dominant pure gauge term which can eliminate the quadratic delta divergence.
+The general form of $Q_1$, which leads to a non-vanishing finite contribution to $D_V$ on the defect, is

-i.e. $\mathcal{P}$ should be simple pole to cancel the delta function divergence.
+i.e., $\mathcal{P}$ should be in the simple pole to cancel the delta function divergence and the effect of this special gauge transformation on the remainder is negligible near the defect.
 All other positive powers of $z_1$ and $\bar{z}_1$ or mix of them have no contribution to $Q_1$ (and also $D_V$) over the defect.
-For $\zeta$-term which has no contribution to $Q_1$ (but for $D_V$ it has) near the defect, we should discuss in more detail.
+For the $\zeta$-term which has no contribution to $Q_1$ (but for $D_V$ it has) near the defect, we should discuss in more detail.

-Definition (19) leads to (16) again so as we mentioned earlier $D_V(x_0,x_1,0,0)$ (which is equal to 2$\zeta$) is a definite function.
-It allows us to define magnetic flux $Q_M$ as follows:
+Definition (\ref{19}) leads to (\ref{16}) again so, as we mentioned earlier, $D_V (x_0,x_1,0,0)$ (which is equal to $2 \mathrm{Re} \zeta$), is a definite function.
+It allows us to define the magnetic flux $Q_M$ as follows: